Start Rainwater Harvesting with MasterShield

-Rainwater harvesting with MasterShield collects water as cleanly as possible, directly from its source thereby ensuring the highest water quality.
+Rainwater harvesting systems with MasterShield collect water as cleanly as possible, directly from its source thereby ensuring the highest quality.
 If debris is collected with rainwater, it will start decomposing in the water, adding additional impurities and changing its natural pH balance.
 The best way to harvest rain is simply to place a barrel connected to a downspout where MasterShield is protecting and enclosing the water from the moment it’s captured.
 Your MasterShield dealer can help determine the ideal location to start a system.
 Look for rain barrels that have faucet attachments so you can easily attach a hose to re-use the captured water.

 Rainwater harvesting with MasterShield helps us help the planet.
 Contact a MasterShield dealer today and ask about rainwater reclamation while you’re discussing how to end the hassle of gutter cleaning.